blumareks/2016WoW/LabSentiment/README.md

 ```

 The NSLog method will allow us to log our actions.
-And setting the textStatusLabel.text to textField.text will allow us to show the output from the textField in the Label field.
+And setting the textStatusLabel.text to textField.text will allow us to show the URL from the textField in the Label field.

 Now let’s test this by doing a build and execute our app.